spdk/spdk/doc/nvmf.md

 The basic RPCs needed to configure the NVMe-oF subsystem are detailed below.
 More information about working with NVMe over Fabrics specific RPCs can be found on the @ref jsonrpc_components_nvmf_tgt RPC page.

-Using .ini style configuration files for configuration of the NVMe-oF target is deprecated and should be replaced with JSON based RPCs. .ini style configuration files can be converted to json format by way of the new script `scripts/config_converter.py`.

 ## FC transport support {#nvmf_fc_transport}

 To build nvmf_tgt with the FC transport, there is an additional FC LLD (Low Level Driver) code dependency.